 • The Equal Opportunities Act 1984, as well as identifying and removing barriers to employment so that people with accessibility issues can obtain and maintain employment with the Shire.

-Access and Inclusion Plan and Policy
+Access and Inclusion Policy

 More information and contact